dtrckd/pymake/README.md

 ##### Workflow / Directory Structure

-In a pymake project there is 4 main components, associated to 4 directories :
+In a pymake project there is 4 main components, associated to 4 directories:

 * `data/`: Where are storer input/output of any experiments,
     + contains datasets (and saved results) <!--  selection with the `-c` options and see frontendManager -->,